oicr-gsi/shesmu/README.md

    should contain an object where the property names are the variable names to use and the values are the constant values to use.

-### Lookup Sources
+### Function Sources
-Lookups are functions or tables available to olives.
+Function sources provide functions (or lookup tables) available to olives.
 For instance, suppose a BED file is needed for different projects.
-It is convenient to turn this into a lookup.
+It is convenient to turn this into a function.
 The following are available:

+- Built-in.
+There are built-in functions for common data manipulation
+- JIRA.
+This provides commands to count tickets matching certain words and to retrieve ticket summaries and descriptions.
+- SFTP (in `lookup-sftp` directory).
+Create a JSON file ending in `.sftp` containing `{"host":..., "port":22, "user":...}` to access file metadata via SFTP.
+- RunScanner.
+Create a JSON file ending in `.runscanner` containing `{"url":...}` to access run information from [MISO RunScanner](http://github.com/TGAC/miso-lims).
 - Tab-separated value file.
 Create a file called `.lookup` that contains tab-separated values.
 The first row defines the types of the columns using a Shesmu type signature.
 Each subsequent row contains a value for each column, or `*` for a wild card match.
 The final column, which cannot be a wild card, is the result value.

 ## Throttlers
 When Shesmu has actions to perform, it will perform them as as quickly as